ysskrishna/python-i18n-showcase/README.md

 - 🌐 Multi-language support (English, Spanish, Chinese)
 - 📝 Pluralization rules demonstration
 - 🔄 String interpolation with variables
+- 📅 Date and time formatting
+- 💰 Currency formatting
 - 📦 Simple and clean implementation using Python i18n package
+- 📝 Translation files are in JSON format
+- Extendible to more languages

 ## Installation